 Born from JG Summit’s commitment to social responsibility, the Gokongwei Brothers Foundation (GBF) was set up in 1992 to help uplift the socio-economic condition of Filipinos through the funding of educational projects.

 The first of these was the Technical Training Center for skilled graduates in various engineering fields.
 A significant endowment by the foundation to the Ateneo de Manila University then led to the John Gokongwei School of Management (JGSOM), a regional powerhouse in the field of management education.
-It has also aggressively donated facilities and scholarships, and supported educational programs to help train our next generation of business and government leaders in schools such as Immaculate Concepcion Academy, Xavier School, De La Salle University, and the University of Asia and the Pacific.
+It has also aggressively donated facilities and scholarships, and supported educational programs to help train our next generation of business and government leaders in schools such as Immaculate Conception Academy, Xavier School, De La Salle University, and the University of Asia and the Pacific.

 The foundation even donated its prime lot in Ortigas for the EDSA Shrine.
 In 2007, GBF granted 34 young Filipinos, the first batch of GBF China Scholars, with full year-long scholarship to the prestigious Beijing Language and Culture University, in Beijing China.
 These scholars study Mandarin and Chinese culture in the hopes of strengthening the Philippines’ global competitiveness by application of knowledge in their home country.